-Olancho Aid welcomes groups that want to serve in Honduras!
-On average, 12 mission teams serve through Olancho Aid each year and groups range in size from 10-35 people.
-Each team leader works with Mission Team Coordinator, Oscar, to structure unique projects based on the team’s strengths and current community needs.
+On average, 12-15 mission teams serve through Olancho Aid each year.
+Teams range in size from 10-35 people.
+Each team leader works with a Olancho Aid Foundation’s bilingual Mission Team Coordinator to structure unique projects based on the team’s strengths and current needs of the Foundation and the community.

 Travel & Accommodations

-Teams are met at the Tegucigalpa airport and travel with their guide and Olancho Aid Foundation driver, about 3 hours, to Juticalpa.
-Team members make themselves comfortable at the Volunteer House, which can accommodate up to 40 people in 7 rooms, each with 4-6 beds.
+Teams are met at Toncontin International Airport in Tegucigalpa by the Mission Team Coordinator who will be their guide throughout their stay.
+An Olancho Aid Foundation driver transports team to Juticalpa, about a 3 hours drive.
+Team members make themselves comfortable at the Volunteer House, which can accommodate 35 people in 7 rooms, each with 4-6 bunk beds.

 There is a large kitchen, a living space, and a veranda.
 The Volunteer House has electricity, wifi, and running water.
 A security guard is stationed at the house from 6:00PM-6:00AM.
 Lunch, dinner, and purified drinking water are provided.